Multi-million dollar deals signed at Saudi Maritime & Logistics Congress

 PHOTO

-Dammam, Saudi Arabia – Multi-million dollar deals were announced during Saudi Maritime & Logistics Congress which closed in Dammam, Saudi Arabia, today (2nd October 2025).
+Multi-million dollar deals were announced during Saudi Maritime & Logistics Congress which closed in Dammam, Saudi Arabia, on October 2.

-The 6th edition of the event, under the patronage of H.E. the Minister of Transport and Logistic Services, Eng.
-Saleh bin Nasser Al-Jasser, was visited by His Royal Highness Prince Saud bin Naif Al Saud, Governor of the Eastern Province.
+The 6th edition of the event, under the patronage of the Minister of Transport and Logistic Services, Saleh Al-Jasser, was visited by Prince Saud bin Naif Al Saud, Governor of the Eastern Province.

-His Excellency spoke on Saudi Arabia’s outstanding growth in the maritime and logistics sectors under the guidance of Saudi Vision 2030, and its role as a leader in the Middle East which led the way to flurry of important announcements including a Bahri order for six geared ultramax dry bulk carriers to be built at International Maritime Industries (IMI) in Ras Al-Khair, Saudi Arabia, for a price of SAR762m ($206m).
+He spoke on Saudi Arabia’s outstanding growth in the maritime and logistics sectors under the guidance of Saudi Vision 2030, and its role as a leader in the Middle East which led the way to flurry of important announcements including a Bahri order for six geared ultramax dry bulk carriers to be built at International Maritime Industries (IMI) in Ras Al-Khair, Saudi Arabia, for a price of SAR 762 million ($206 million).

 The ships are slated for delivery in batches between 2028 and 2029.